 Commercial Building Design Tools.
 This site provides information about commercial buildings to help building owners make informed decisions about energy efficiency during the design process.

 Tools Available to Help Employees Save Energy and Money.
 EPA has launched two new resources on the Bring Your Green to Work website to help every member of an organization play a role in saving energy and fighting climate change.

 Guidelines for Energy Management.
 These guidelines for energy management can assist your organization in improving its energy and financial performance while distinguishing your organization as an environmental leader.

 Database of State Incentives for Renewable Energy.
 Contains financial and regulatory incentives available from each of the 50 states designed to promote the application of renewable energy technologies.

 EIA State Energy Profile.
 Provides state energy statistics at a glance, including consumption and prices for petroleum, natural gas, coal, electricity, and nuclear power.

-Manager.
-Measure and track energy and water use in all
+Portfolio Manager.
+Measure and track energy and water use in all existing buildings.

 Department of Energy Financial Opportunities.
 Access resources and information about financial assistance for the development and demonstration of renewable energy and energy efficiency technologies available through the Office of Energy Efficiency and Renewable Energy (EERE).
 EERE works with business, industry, universities, and other organizations to increase the use of renewable energy and energy efficiency technologies.